jcavell/security-guide-for-developers/README.md

 # Really important stuff!
 - don’t put live data on any local device unless it has been signed off for such usage
 - only access live / sensitive data under strict guidance (each service should have rules around its usage)
 - understand the policies around where you should store your source code.
-Do not put information such as passwords, IP addresses etc. in code repositories
+NEVER put information such as passwords, API Keys or IP addresses in code repositories, even private ones.

 # Automated security testing
 Whilst projects will have a penetration test and IT health check, these are periodic tasks.
 We also encourage teams to run automated security testing tools so they can pick up security vulnerabilities much more quickly.